The Best Audio Bitrate for Your Streaming: How to Choose

 Choosing the best audio bitrate for streaming is not about trying to reach the highest quality.
 Instead, it’s about getting the perfect balance for your content, audience, and technical setup.
 A variety of factors come into play when deciding what works best for you.

-Below are the top 5 key considerations.
+Below are the top five key considerations.

 Type of Content